-All you need to know about the HTC 11
+What you need to know about the HTC U Ocean and HTC 11

-The HTC 11 is almost certainly less than a year away, so here’s all we know about the HTC 11 release date, specs, and price, plus all the latest news and rumours.
+The HTC U ‘Ocean' is official, replacing the long-expected (but never launched) HTC 11 as the company’s 2017 flagship smartphone.
+Here’s everything we know about the HTC U release date, specs, and price, plus all the latest news and rumours.

 The HTC 10 was a return to form for HTC, with an iconic design, slick Android skin and great audio quality.
 That’s why we’re already looking forward to what’s coming next out of HTC HQ.